mfornace/rebind/README.md

 ## `libcpy` Python API

-The `cpy` Python handlers all use the official CPython API.
+`libcpy` refers to the Python extension module being compiled.
+The `libcpy` Python handlers all use the official CPython API.
 Doing so is really not too hard beyond managing `PyObject *` lifetimes.

 ### Exposed Python functions via C API